LaMarseillaise/Mastermind/README.md

 # Check if the game is over
 game.over? # => false

-# Determine who has won (returns a Player instance)
+# Determine who has won
+# Returns the codemaker, the codebreaker, or nil
 game.winner # => nil
 ```